AlbertCintas/ansible-webserver/README.md

 The pipeline contains a mix of Ansible playbooks, Ansible Tower and Github Actions.
 A live instance of Ansible Tower is currently running in a Kubernetes in OVH Cloud, using this repository as project backend, so these playbooks can be live tested, along the related actions.

+The roles (and helpers) allow to:
+* Provision EC2 instances on AWS and store the hosts into a dynamic inventory.
+* Install and configure Nginx on Debian/RedHat based hosts.
+* Configure one or several vhosts in Nginx, including the creation of SSL certificates and automatic registry od DNS entries in CloudFlare.
+* Deploy a website for each configured vhost from a github tagged release.
+Deploys triggered by webhooks in Tower, called from Github.

 A quick description of the repo:
 ````
 ansible-webserver